FarmBot-Docs/farmbot-genesis/v1.6/assembly/cables-and-tubing/lighting.md

 # Install the light strip

 Feed the [[LED strip]] (highlighted orange in the image below) through the horizontal cable carrier supports on the gantry.
+You can secure the end of the strip to the final cable carrier support using a zip tie.

 ![lights](_images/lights.png)